Corporate Governance Manual

 The duties and responsibilities of the Chairman in relation to the Board may include, among others, the following:

-1. The Chairman shall supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary and Management and make certain that such agenda focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations;
+- The Chairman shall supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary and Management and ensure that the agenda focuses on strategic matters, consider recent developments in the business and regulatory environments, key projects and governance concerns, and contentious issues that will significantly affect operations;

-2. Guarantee that the Board receives accurate, timely, relevant, insightful, concise, and clear information to enable it to make sound decisions;
+- Guarantee that the Board receives accurate, timely, relevant, insightful, concise, and clear information to enable it to make sound business decisions;

-3. Facilitate discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual Directors;
+- Facilitate discussions on key issues by encouraging an environment conducive for constructive discussion and leveraging on the skills and expertise of the individual Directors;

-4. Ensure that the Board sufficiently challenges and inquires on reports submitted and representations made by Management;
+- Ensure that the Board examines and inquires on reports submitted and representations made by Management;

-6. Make sure that performance of the Board is evaluated at least once a year and discussed/ followed up on;
+- Make sure that the performance of the Board is evaluated at least once a year and the results of such evaluation are discussed;

 Duties and Responsibilities of the CEO: